Thrilled to host one of today's Blog Tour stops

 My thanks to the publishers for my copy of this book

-and the invitation from Random Things Tours to join in with this blog tour
+and Random Things Tours for the invitation to the blog tour

 What did I think about it..

 As first hand memories of the Great War fade into the shadows of history so does our perception of what it was like for families up and down the country to receive that deadly telegram with the devastating words " Missing, presumed, killed" and just how much hope clung to the belief that their loved ones would eventually return, hale, hearty and none the worse for their adventure.